Key Performance Indicators (KPIs)

 What is Key Performance Indicators (KPIs) ?

 ‘Key Performance Indicators’ is a tangible value that shows how effectively a company is achieving its business goals.
-KPIs help the companies as well as the employees achieve their preset goals.
+KPIs help the companies as well as the employees achieve their preset goals, which can be defined with the help of a robust performance management system.

 KPIs are usually split into the following groups: